Code-Institute-Submissions/portfolio-18/README.md

 - [Favicon generator](https://favicon.io/favicon-generator/)
 - [Sizzy](https://sizzy.co/) to check responsiveness on other devices
 - [Am I Responsive](http://ami.responsivedesign.is/) to create the images in this readme file of each page displayed on different screen sizes.
-- EZgif provided gif editing software for the gif in this readme file.
 - [Coolors](https://coolors.co/) colour schemes generator
 - [Material Design Clours](https://www.materialui.co/colors)
 - [The Padwan Project](https://github.com/Eventyret/Padawan)